Generating Bank Statement Files (Online Banking)

 Introduction

-Most online banking services allow you to export bank statement data as electronic transaction lists.
-You can export by date in a range of file formats.
+Bank statement files can be used in Automated Bank Reconciliation.
+Most online banking services allow you to export bank statement data in a range of file formats.

 • Manually input transactions from your printed Bank Statement as described in Manual Bank Reconciliation.

-• Automatically import bank transactions using Bank Feed files for enhanced productivity.
+• Automatically import bank transactions using Bank Feeds files for enhanced productivity.
 You must export the transaction files from your bank with the correct contents and format and then import them without errors.
-See Automating Bank Reconciliation.
+See Automated Bank Reconciliation.

 For best results, use the Bank Reconciliation facility as frequently as possible.
 When the system gets frequent inputs of data, it can make more matches and resolve any discrepancies sooner.